-The SGD-denominated term loan is secured by a corporate guarantee issued by KTL Global Limited to the bank.
-The loan bears interest at the bank's prime lending rate (2011: Nil) per annum.
+The ten-year SGD term loan to a subsidiary is secured by a corporate guarantee issued by KTL Global Limited to the bank.
+This loan bears interest at 1.55% (2012: nil) per annum above the bank's 1-month Cost of Fund and repayable in 120 monthly instalments commencing from July 2014.